smokingplaya/mlua/README.md

 # MLua

-A plugin that adds lua support to Spigot.
+A plugin that adds lua scripts support to Spigot.

 ### Build